awspete/awsiot/aws-iot210-device-management-builders-session/AWS_IoT_Device_Management_Builders_Session.md

 		--query-string "shadow.reported.nowplaying:Chris Cornell* AND attributes.room:*"

-* You can find the shadow document for a device also in the AWS IoT Console
+* You can also find the shadow document for a device in the AWS IoT Console:

 	1. Go to the AWS IoT Console
 	2. Manage